-190 To select PsA events for our statistical study of the EEP impact area, we began with a list of 102 optical PsA events identified visually in keogram plots from the all-sky camera at Syowa Station.
-This same event list was used by Bland et al. (2019) to determine PsA occurrence rates and durations using the SYE SuperDARN radar paired with the all-sky camera data. % Rev#1: clarified that PCA has been excluded.
-This event list excludes all solar proton events based on the threshold of 10 protons cm-2 sr-1 s-1 with energies above 10 MeV.
-Excluding these events removes most of the effects of polar cap absorption from this study.
-The optical PsA events were classified as APA, PPA or PA by visually studying the keogram and ewogram 195 plots, and also the 10 s cadence all-sky images for each event.
-The pulsating auroral structures that we used to distinguish between the different types are described in detail by Grono and Donovan (2018) and Yang et al. (2019).
+- 180 To select PsA events for our statistical study of the EEP impact area, we began with a list of 102 optical PsA events identified visually in keogram plots from the all-sky camera at Syowa Station.
+This same event list was used by Bland et al. (2019) to determine PsA occurrence rates and durations using the SYE SuperDARN radar paired with the all-sky camera data.
+The optical PsA events were classified as APA, PPA or PA by visually studying the keogram and ewogram plots, and also the 10 s-cadence all-sky images for each event.
+The pulsating auroral structures that we used to distinguish between the different types - 185 are described in detail by Grono and Donovan (2018) and Yang et al. (2019).
 APA are identified as transient pulsating emissions with no persistent structure or sense of average motion.
 In contrast, PPA and PA consist of quasi-stable auroral patches that last for tens of minutes and can be tracked across the camera field of view.
-For PA, pulsations 200 are observed only within a small portion of the emission, such as near the edges, whereas for PPA the pulsations are observed over a much larger area.
+For PA, pulsations are observed only within a small portion of the emission, such as near the edges, whereas for PPA the pulsations are observed over a much larger area.
 For 56 events in our list, one dominant type of PsA was observed throughout the whole event.
-For the remaining 18 events, the dominant type of PsA changed part-way through the event.
+For the remaining 18 events, the - 190 dominant type of PsA changed part-way through the event.
 For these events, we classified them based on the first type of PsA that was observed.
 There were only three events during which PA were observed, and in all cases the PA were preceded by APA so they were classified as APA.
-Note that our PsA classifications apply only to Syowa Station, as we 205 cannot determine the PsA type from the radar data.
-Due to this limitation, this study is designed to detect periods of enhanced D-region ionisation that occur simultaneously with different types of optical PsA observed at Syowa Station.
+Note that our PsA classifications apply only to Syowa Station, as we cannot determine the